-By employing knowledge distillation from a full-attention teacher, \algo recovers high-fidelity synthesis quality using only 100 hours of speech data~\cite{hinton2015distilling}.~\looseness=-1
+By employing knowledge distillation from a full-attention teacher, \algo recovers high-fidelity synthesis quality using only 53.8 hours of speech data~\cite{hinton2015distilling}.~\looseness=-1

-We evaluate \algo across three architecturally diverse systems: CosyVoice~2~\cite{cosyvoice2}, IndexTTS~1.5~\cite{deng2025indextts}, and SparkTTS~\cite{sparktts}.
+We evaluate \algo across three different models: CosyVoice~2~\cite{cosyvoice2}, IndexTTS~1.5~\cite{deng2025indextts}, and SparkTTS~\cite{sparktts}.
 For 10-second generation, \algo achieves up to a 66.2\% reduction in KV cache size and significantly decreases cumulative computational costs, reducing total GFLOPs by as much as 46.9\%.
-Notably, \algo achieves effective adaptation using only 100 hours of English data in a single epoch and generalizes to Mandarin without training data with a Character Error Rate (CER) degradation within 0.1\% absolute.
-Our contributions are threefold: (1)~an attention restriction method for LLM-based TTS ensuring constant memory and computational overhead without architectural modifications; (2)~a data-efficient adaptation strategy via knowledge distillation that generalizes across languages; and (3)~a cross-architecture validation achieving a bounded KV cache and constant per-step latency with negligible quality loss.~\looseness=-1
+Notably, \algo achieves effective adaptation using only 53.8 hours of English data in a single epoch and generalizes to Mandarin without training data with a Character Error Rate (CER) degradation within 0.1\% absolute.
+Our contributions are threefold: (1)~an attention restriction method for LLM-based TTS ensuring constant memory and computational overhead without architectural modifications; (2)~a data-efficient adaptation strategy via knowledge distillation that generalizes across languages; and (3)~a cross-architecture validation achieving a bounded KV cache and constant per-step latency with negligible quality loss.
+We make our source code and demo publicly available.~\footnote{\url{https://onemeee.github.io/wand-tts/}}~\looseness=-1